 For example, you can target only those who have visited one of your product pages so you can offer them something relevant like an eBook to get them to a lead nurturing sequence specifically designed for your product.

 Remarketing is a very effective and easy way to increase your B2B lead generation and I recommend to every company whether you are spending on adverting or not to at least start with remarketing to bring back your visitors and generate more leads and maximize your lead generation from your current effort.
+Check out best tools for PPC reporting.

 B2B Email Marketing

 Alright, another on our list of B2B lead generation strategies is B2B Email Marketing Strategy.
+This strategy can help you learn how to generate sales leads without cold calling by leveraging the power of email.

 B2B Email Marketing is a digital marketing strategy of sending emails to prospects and customers that agreed with receiving your emails.
 Unlike B2C Email Marketing where you mostly send commercial messages in B2B, you rather focus on sending educational emails to a group of people with similar interests.